 Germany is a great place to live for people from all over the world.
 Whether you're looking for a bustling city or a peaceful countryside existence, you're sure to find a place with its own unique charm that meets your individual needs and quality of life.
 Read on for some of the best places to live in Germany for American expats.

 Berlin is one of the most vibrant cities in Europe.
 It has become a popular destination for professionals in business intelligence, digital marketing, project management, and education.
 The city has a great mix of history and culture, which makes it a highly attractive place to work and live.

-A combination of great job opportunities, a multinational population, the reasonable cost of living, and very welcoming people makes it easy for Americans to settle into Berlin and feel right at home in no time.
+A combination of great job opportunities, a multinational population, a reasonable cost of living, and very welcoming people make it easy for Americans to settle into Berlin and feel right at home in no time.